FXTD-ODYSSEY/mpdb/README.md

     mpdb.set_trace()
     print (loc,pos)
 ```
-this is a little modified version for mpdb moudle.
+this is a little modified version for mpdb module.

 ![alt](img/06.gif)